bpype/blender-studio-pipeline/docs/user-guide/project_tools/usage-render-review.md

 1. Open your Edit .blend file
 2. Select the video strip representing the shot that has an approved render.
 In the Kitsu Sidebar under General Tools select, `^` to load the next playblast from that shot automatically, which is an **mp4 preview** of your final render
-3. Select the video strips representing all the shots you have approved renders for.
-Use `Shot as Image Sequence` to import the final image sequences for each shot as EXR or JPG and load it to a new channel in the VSE
+3. Select the metadata strips representing all the shots you have approved renders for.
+Use `Import Image Sequence` operator to import the final image sequences for each shot as EXR or JPG and load it to a new channel in the VSE